Contribute to the Microsoft Learn platform

 Who can contribute?

 This guide is intended for any non-Microsoft employee who wants to contribute their knowledge to the content and experiences on Microsoft Learn.
-(If you're a Microsoft employee, use our internal content contributor guides instead.)
+(Are you a Microsoft employee?
+Use our internal content contributor guides instead.)

 How do I start?